Yoshi's Island: Legacy

-Delgrego continued that the game's countdown-based life was a "revolutionary" mechanic that would later become ubiquitous in games like the Halo series.
+Delgrego continued that the countdown-based life was a "revolutionary" mechanic that became ubiquitous in games like the Halo series.
 Martin Watts also of Nintendo Life considered Super Mario 64 to be a more momentous event in gaming history, but felt that Yoshi's Island was the "most significant" event in the "Mario Bros. timeline".
 In a retrospective, IGN wrote that SNES owners embraced the game alongside Donkey Kong Country.